 AVMs for commercial real estate are not new.
 What’s so different about Green Street’s AVM?
 It is really all about accuracy and transparency.
 Commercial real estate investors have been slower to adopt AVMs than their peers in the single-family residential space.
 And this is largely because they either don’t trust the output of existing models, or don’t understand how the models work.
 In designing the Green Street AVM, we wanted to solve for these shortcomings by 1) Building the model on three accepted and recognized valuation approaches: NOI Capitalization, Value Extrapolation, and Sales Comps; 2) Feeding the engine with our high-quality data sets to improve accuracy; and 3) Showing all of our work.
-The model we created is proving to be quite accurate, with mid-single digit error rates for individual assets, and error rates of 1% for portfolios of 25 or more assets.
+The model we created is proving to be quite accurate, with single digit error rates for individual assets, and low-single digit error rates for portfolios of 25 or more assets.
 And, importantly, our clients can see exactly how we arrived at our valuation estimates.
-Schedule a demo.

 Why did Green Street decide to build an Automated Valuation Model (AVM)?
 An AVM was a very natural evolution for Green Street given property valuation is central to what we do, and a main core competency.
 Our goal as a firm has always been to help commercial real estate investors make better capital allocation decisions: In the public market this is through stock selection of REITs; In the private market this is through sector and market selection.
 To provide that advice effectively to our clients, we need to be experts in understanding the drivers of property values and knowing – in real time – where assets are trading.
 This experience and expertise, along with a sizable amount of proprietary data built over the past 35 years, is what makes our AVM possible.

 Green Street NAV estimates are known as the gold standard in the marketplace.
 Are those going to be automated as well?
 No. Producing a high-quality company net asset value (NAV) estimate is far more than just valuing the operating properties.
-REITs have land banks, development pipelines, off-balance-sheet joint ventures.
+REITs have land banks, development pipelines, and off-balance sheet joint ventures.
 There is also very little accounting consistency from one company to the next in things like how costs are allocated between property management and G&A, or between what is a capitalized expenditure vs. an operating expense.
-All these things require the expert judgment of a Green Street analyst.
+All of these things require the expert judgment of a Green Street analyst.
 This meticulous and manual valuation work, however, creates valuable data and insights that cascade throughout the rest of Green Street’s research process and into the AVM.

 Does the public market impact the AVM valuation estimates?
 The public market does not impact or influence the estimate of value produced by the AVM, which is meant to reflect where properties are being negotiated in the private market.
 That said, each AVM report we produce provides not just an estimate of current value, but a forecast for future values under different economic scenarios.
 The public market does influence those forecasts.
 As anyone who follows Green Street knows, we are huge advocates of all commercial real estate investors closely following signals emanating from the public markets – whether they invest in REITs or not.
 The public market has shown time and time again that it is predictive of changes in private market values, both at the sector and market level.
 The public market isn’t always right, but it’s right a heck of a lot more than it’s wrong.
 In fact, the data is so compelling that any direct investor managing capital who is not paying close attention to the public market is doing themselves and their clients a huge disservice.